Patrice Talon

-Patrice Guillaume Athanase Talon (born 1 May 1958) is a Beninese politician and businessman who has been serving as the eighth president of Benin since 2016.
+Patrice Guillaume Athanase Talon (born 1 May 1958) is a Beninese politician and businessman who serves as the first president of the Senate since 2026.
+He previously served as the eighth president of Benin from 2016 to 2026.

 Early life and career

-Talon is of Fon origin and was born in Ouidah.
-He descends from slave traders.
+Patrice Guillaume Athanase Talon was born in Ouidah on 1 May 1958, and is of Fon origin.
 His father was from Ouidah while his mother came from a Guédégbé family in Abomey.
-He obtained a baccalaureate in Dakar, Senegal.
-After obtaining a "C" grade in his bachelor's degree in science at the University of Dakar, he was transferred to the École nationale de l'aviation civile in Paris.
-With dreams of becoming a pilot, Talon failed a medical test and this dream became impossible.
+After completing secondary school with a baccalauréat, he studied mathematics and physics at the University of Dakar.
+Talon had ambitions of becoming a pilot in his early years.
+Following his second year at university, he passed an Air Afrique pilot exam and transferred to the École nationale de l'aviation civile in Paris, but he was ultimately disqualified by a medical test and forced to pursue other options.

 In 1983, Talon became involved in trading packaging and agricultural inputs.
-In 1985, he returned to Benin and established the Intercontinental Distribution Company (Société Distribution Intercontinentale; SDI), which supplies agricultural inputs to cotton producers.
+In 1985, he returned to Benin and established the Intercontinental Distribution Company (Société Distribution Intercontinentale; SDI), supplying agricultural inputs to cotton producers.
 In 1990, after recommendations by the World Bank to liberalize economies in West African countries, Benin was called upon to withdraw from the cotton production chain.
 Talon then won the chance to establish three cotton ginning factories in Benin.
 He was also known as the "King of Cotton" for his involvement in the cotton industry.
 He built his empire due to connections with the Beninese political class.

 Talon was one of President Thomas Boni Yayi's chief financial backers, financing his campaigns in the 2006 and 2011 elections.
 His company, Benin Control, acquired two nationally owned enterprises, Sodeco in 2009 and PVI in 2011.
 In 2011, Talon received management of Cotonou's imports at the Port of Cotonou.
 In 2012, he fled to France after he was accused of embezzling more than 18 million euros in taxes.
 He fell out with Boni Yayi and was accused of involvement in a plot to kill him.
 He was pardoned in 2014.
-In 2015, Forbes listed Talon as sub-Saharan Africa's 15th-richest person, with wealth valued at approximately US$400 million.